Live Contracts — What’s all the fuss about?

 A paper contract gets signed and put into a drawer only to be forgotten.
 A Live Contract is something that you continue to interact with.
 Each event related to the contract is logged in an immutable way, using decentralized storage and the blockchain.

 Consider a single large database, managed by the government, to which all other systems are connected.
 This database would be the single source of truth.
-This would be highly efficient, unfortunately this very easy to manipulate.
+Such system would be highly efficient, however, it would unfortunately also be very easy to manipulate.
 Especially by the people in power.

 To prevent this we invented bureaucracy.
 Most people think this is a bad thing, but in fact bureaucracy is our best defence against fraud and favoritism.
 Having a large number of people jumping to hoops and making sure everything is documented, provides a long paper trail and proof of work.
 This makes it difficult to exploit the system.